apple/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 - **Full Jitter**: $f(n) = random(0, g(n))$ where $g(n)$ is the base strategy
 - **Equal Jitter**: $f(n) = random(g(n)/2, g(n))$ where $g(n)$ is the base strategy

+##### Overflow Handling

+Linear and exponential backoff strategies perform overflow-checked arithmetic.
+If the computed duration would overflow, the strategy returns `Duration(attoseconds: .max)` for all subsequent calls.
+This ensures the program does not crash due to overflow.

+Note that wrapper strategies like `.maximum()` continue calling their base iterator even after the maximum is reached, so the underlying iterator can still reach overflow state.
+However, since the wrapper clamps the result, the effective duration remains bounded.

 ##### Sendability

 The core backoff strategies returned by `Backoff.constant`, `Backoff.linear`, and `Backoff.exponential` are unconditionally `Sendable`.
-The modifier methods (`minimum`, `maximum`, `fullJitter`, `equalJitter`) preserve `Sendable` conformance, meaning when called on a `Sendable` strategy, they return a `Sendable` result.
-This allows strategies to be stored and shared across isolation domains as configuration.
+The modifier methods (`minimum`, `maximum`, `fullJitter`, `equalJitter`) use overloads to preserve `Sendable` conformance: when called on a `Sendable` strategy, they return `some BackoffStrategy<Duration> & Sendable`; otherwise they return `some BackoffStrategy<Duration>`.
+This allows strategies to be stored and shared across isolation domains.
+Iterators are stateful and should not be shared; create a fresh iterator via `makeIterator()` in each context.

-The `BackoffIterator` types are not meant to be shared across isolation domains, because their state evolves with each call to `nextDuration()`.
-Create a new iterator via `makeIterator()` when needed in different contexts.

 ### Case studies